-We commit to destroy our records of your personal information if we no longer need to keep these.
+We destroy our records containing your personal information if we no longer need to keep them.
 An exception to this may be the retention of the information for data analysis or financial record-keeping requirements.
-However if this occurs, the personal information will be de-identified and retained in a form which does not allow you to be identified from that information.
+However, if this occurs, the personal information will be de-identified and retained in a form which does not allow you to be identified from that information.

 Opting out of direct marketing communications

-If you do not wish to receive direct marketing communications from us, please contact us.
+We are committed to tailoring your communications to suit your individual preferences.
+If you do not wish to receive marketing communications from us, please contact us.
 Our full contact details are provided in the ‘How to Contact Us’ section below.

 How you can access, update or correct your personal information

 Opportunity takes all reasonable steps to ensure that the personal information we hold is accurate, complete and up-to-date.
-We encourage you to contact us if there are errors in the personal information we hold about you and keep us informed of changes to information such as your name or address.
+We encourage you to contact us if there are errors in the personal information we hold about you and keep us informed of changes to your information such as your name, address or credit card details.

 If you would like access to the personal information we have collected or hold about you, or want us to correct or update that information, please contact us as detailed below.

 To protect your privacy and personal information, you are required to confirm your identity when you contact us by confirming some of the details we have on record for you, such as your current address, phone numbers, email address or date of birth.

 Notification of a data breach